Volunteer with us

 All volunteers adhere to PeerTalk’s ethos, policies and procedures.

-The Facilitators work on a rota basis (usually at the same venue, same day/time of the week) for a minimum of three consecutive weeks per quarter and are supported by, and report to the Support Group Coordinator.
+The Facilitators work on a rota basis (usually at the same venue, same day/time of the week) usually for three consecutive weeks per quarter and are supported by, and report to the Support Group Coordinator.

 Facilitator duties at the meeting